eeyang92/ogame-chrome-plugin/README.md

 ### Fleet Dispatch

 1. Make sure OGame Tab is set
+2. Select the desired planet
-2. Enter Fleet information
+3. Enter Fleet information
 	- Make sure fleet information is valid (i.e. you have the correct number of ships), there is no built in validation (yet)
-3. Press "Send Fleet"
+4. Press "Send Fleet"